edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code/edgio_config.md

 ## cloudRuntime {/* cloudruntime */}

-The `cloudRuntime` key is a string that denotes the Node.js version for running your app on {{ PRODUCT_NAME }}.
+The `cloudRuntime` key (string) determines which version of Node.js will run your app on our network.
 Supported values are:

 - `nodejs16.x`
 - `nodejs18.x`

-Absent a `cloudRuntime` key, the runtime defaults to the Node.js process version that triggers `{{ CLI_CMD(deploy) }}`.
-If this version falls outside the supported range, `nodejs18.x` is used.
+If the `cloudRuntime` key is not defined, then {{ PRODUCT }} will use the Node.js version of the process executing `{{ CLI_CMD(deploy) }}`.
+If an unsupported version is detected, then it will set your version to `nodejs18.x`.
 For instance:

 ```bash
 # Here, the cloud runtime is set to nodejs16.x